ambrish14/git-command/README.md

-# main
+# description
-save to see only main
+this is new chnge